Apple Cider Vinegar For Warts: Does It Work? We Investigate + How To Do It Safely

 A couple of necessary notes of precaution here: You always want to dilute the ACV in water before applying it to the area—due to its acidic nature, apple cider vinegar alone may cause skin irritation.
 If you think you might be at all sensitive to the solution, even with the dilution, make sure to do a patch test before applying.

 You should also steer clear of any open wounds (the vinegar will sting!), as well as the face and neck—a higher concentration of ACV can be especially irritating to those delicate areas.
-On that note, make sure to apply the ACV only onto the infected skin itself—be careful not to saturate the surrounding area to avoid unnecessary skin irritation (a few studies have shown apple cider vinegar applied directly to the skin can have some pretty adverse effects, even as far as chemical burns).
+On that note, make sure to apply the ACV only onto the infected skin itself—be careful not to saturate the surrounding area to avoid unnecessary skin irritation (a few studies have shown apple cider vinegar applied directly to the skin can have some pretty adverse effects, even as far as chemical burns4).
 As always, consult your derm with any lingering questions or concerns you have before diving into it.

 Using apple cider vinegar is a popular at-home trick for removing warts.
 But while there's anecdotal evidence aplenty, the hard data is pretty lacking.
 That said, much more research is required before we can say whether ACV makes an effective wart remover.